saleor/saleor.io-learn/product/single-product.md

 ```

-`ProductPage` has the product identifier passed in and then it uses that to fetch details for a particular product using the auto-generated `useProductByIdQuery`.
+`ProductPage` has the product identifier passed in, and then it uses that to fetch details for a particular product using the auto-generated `useProductByIdQuery`.
 Then, we display the product data we received.
-The flow is similar to the page that displays the collection of products except that here we need an `id` of a product to display as input for this React component.
+The flow is similar to the page that displays the collection of products, except that here we need an `id` of a product to display as input for this React component.

-Next.js provides two special functions for React components that are used as pages (i.e. the ones located in `pages/` directory) with dynamic routes: `getStaticPaths` and `getStaticProps`.
+Next.js provides two special functions for React components that are used as pages (i.e., the ones located in `pages/` directory) with dynamic routes: `getStaticPaths` and `getStaticProps`.

 `getStaticPaths` generates all the possible values for parameters in dynamic routes ahead of time when the website is being built.
 In our case, this function will return a collection of identifiers for all products provided by our Saleor API.
 Let's write it down: